typemiguel/WalnutiQ/README.md

 Welcome!
 WalnutiQ is a human brain model simulation in Java!
 The goal of this repository is to store the code that can simulate a human brain in real-time.
-Building a brain machine without emotions more intelligent than the the smartest humans will give us the ability to solve many of the problems we are currently too stupid to solve.
-If you are interested in becoming a researcher/developer the only requirement is passion for understanding the brain.
+Building a brain machine without emotions more intelligent than the smartest humans will give us the ability to solve many of the problems plaguing the world we are currently too stupid to solve :) If you are interested in becoming a researcher/developer the only requirement is passion for understanding the brain.

 Here you will find classes that allow you to build a partial